-Under the Animal Welfare Act all animal guardians (owners) need to provide all these things for their animals.
+Under the Animal Welfare Act, all animal guardians (owners) need to provide these five groups of things for their animals.
 One of these Freedoms is: Freedom from Discomfort.
-In this section you will learn about this freedom and how you can make sure your rabbits have the environment and shelter they need to be free from discomfort.
+In this section you will learn about this freedom and how you can make sure your rabbits have the right environment and shelter they need to be free from discomfort.

 Rabbits in the wild cover an area the size of 30 tennis courts every day, running, playing and foraging for food!
 Domesticated rabbits need this same amount of exercise to keep them fit and healthy, as well as keeping them entertained and their minds active.